Can Dogs Eat Turkey?

 Apple

-Apples are a sweet treat your dog can enjoy safely, once the seeds and the core are removed.
-Not to sound like a broken record, but moderation is also key when it comes to apples and your dog.
-Similarly, avoid sharing apple pie with your dog.
+Avoid sharing apple pie with your dog.
 While cooked apples aren’t toxic to pups, the sugar and fat in apple pie is likely to upset their stomach.
-For more info on safely sharing apples with your dog, check out our guideopens in a new tab.
+For more info on safely sharing apples with your dog, check out our guide.

 Other commonly served Thanksgiving foods that are not safe for dogs